Advertising on LinkedIn vs Facebook

-To be honest, they are both strong in their own way.
-But if I had to pick one channel, I do believe Facebook ads does have more of an advantage over LinkedIn right now, mainly because of it’s smart algorithm, lower cost per lead and vast targeting options.
+To be honest, they are both good in their own way.
+But if I had to pick one channel, I do believe Facebook ads does have more advantages over LinkedIn ads right now (mainly because of its smart algorithm, lower cost per lead and huge user base).

-Ultimately though, the answer to “which channel is better?” for your business, will depend largely on your who you’re targeting and what social media platform they are most likely to be on.
+Ultimately though, the answer to “Is it better to advertise on LinkedIn or Facebook?” will depend largely on your who you’re targeting and what social media platform they are most likely to be on.

 So, here’s what I recommend:

-If you’re potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
+If your potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
 Don’t just look at cost per lead.
-Look at the quality of those leads too and your social media ROI.
+Look at the quality of those leads too and your ROI.